-The nature of the technical and organizational measures implemented by the CSP shall take into account the CSP's knowledge (if any) of the sensitivity of the Customer Personal Data being processed, including by considering the nature of the Cloud Service, and the impact of any Customer Personal Data breach, both on the data subjects and on the Customer, insofar as this is known to the CSP5.
+The nature of the technical and organizational measures implemented by the CSP shall take into account the CSP's knowledge (if any) of the sensitivity of the Customer Personal Data being processed, including by considering the nature of the Cloud Service, and the impact of any Customer

+Personal Data breach, both on the data subjects and on the Customer, insofar as this is known to the CSP5.
 Where the CSP offers a Cloud Service, which could be used to process Customer Personal Data with a range of sensitivities, the CSP may consider offering corresponding security options, which the Customer can opt to employ when using the Cloud Service.
 Information on the security options available for a particular Cloud Service shall be made available prior to the conclusion of the Cloud Services Agreement.

-[6.1.A] The CSP shall apply appropriate information security measures according to the sensitivity of the Customer Personal Data contained within the Cloud Service.
+[6.1.A] The CSP shall apply appropriate information security measures according to the sensitivity of the Customer Personal Data contained within the Cloud Service, considering a dedicated data protection assessment perspective when assessing the appropriateness of such measures.